China's new marine fuel contract seen attracting strong industry, investor interest

 The contract could also further Beijing's ambition to build a bunkering hub in eastern China's Zhoushan port to challenge Singapore for the multi-billion dollar shipping fuel market.

-"The listing is hugely attractive for physical enterprises, institutional investors and retail investors," said Xu Lei, a manager at Xiandai Resource, an eastern China trading company planning to trade the contract.
+"The listing is hugely attractive for physical enterprises, institutional investors and retail investors," said Xu Lei, a manager at Xiandai Resource Co, an eastern China trading company planning to trade the contract.

 Senior managers at state refiners and global trading firms told Reuters they are also keen to trade the contract and will monitor the market from Monday.